 A transmedia storyteller may create many "entrypoints" across different platforms, so that, for example, a fan of a drama can read the online diaries of their favourite characters or follow their comments on Twitter.

 The theory goes that by doing this not only can you give your audience more of what they want and love but you can also bring in a whole new audience that otherwise would not find your content.

 To discuss transmedia storytelling Simon Smith is joined by Chris Sizemore, Adrian Hon and Meg Jayanth.
-They provide some examples of transmedia storytelling including Dr Who, Becoming Human, The Code, EastEnders spin-off E20, control Katy Perry on BBC Radio 1, Lab UK and the Springwatch and Autumnwatch series.
+They provide some examples of transmedia storytelling including Dr Who, Becoming Human, The Code, EastEnders spin-off E20, control Katy Perry on BBC Radio 1 and the Springwatch and Autumnwatch series.

 Adrian Hon is the co-founder and chief creative officer at transmedia specialist Six to Start.
 They have created games, apps, and transmedia experiences for clents including the BBC, Channel 4, Disney, Penguin books and Wired magazine.